llewellynksj/kitchen-catastrophe/README.md

 ### **Frequent Visitor Goals**
 - I want to test my knowledge on new words
-- I want to be able to suggest new words and clues
+- I want to keep record of my score and challenge myself with harder levels

 <br>